Beauty and the Beast Live on Stage at Disney’s Hollywood Studios Review and Planning Info

 Scary Factor: Very low.
 It’s a little iffy for Beast at one point.

-When To Go: Like other theater shows, Beauty and the Beast is scheduled at certain times throughout the day.
+When To Go: Like other theater shows, Disney schedules Beauty and the Beast showtimes throughout the day.
 Although the theater it covered, it’s still outside.
 If it’s hot, you may want to watch when it’s cooler in the morning or evening.
 If weather isn’t a concern, then you’ll still have the best luck with either the first (usually around 11am) or last show of the day (usually around 5pm), crowd-wise.

 What to Expect: Beauty and the Beast Live on Stage is a Broadway-style musical featuring characters, music, and scenes from Beauty and the Beast.

-The show follows the same story as Beauty and the Beast, only it’s condensed into the 25-minute show time and features six of the most popular songs.
-The sets are elaborate, the costumes are first-rate, and the acting is excellent as well.
+The show follows the same story as Beauty and the Beast.
+In this case, Disney condenses the plot into the 25-minute show time and features six of the most popular songs.
+The sets are elaborate, the costumes are first-rate, and the acting is excellent.
 Anyone who enjoys musicals or enjoyed any of Disney’s other theater shows will certainly love this one as well.
 It’s one of the better live attractions at Walt Disney World.
+You can watch the full show on YouTube here.

-Where to Sit: Like most older Disney live shows, seating is on long bleachers.
+Where to Sit: Like most older Disney shows, seating is on long bleachers.

 I recommend sitting as close to the center as possible at least a third of the way up from the stage.
 This ensures that you can see the entire stage without a lot of head turning.

-FastPass+: Yes, low priority.
+FastPass+: Yes, when Disney offers it, it’s among the lowest Tier 2 priorities.
 The return window is between 10 and 30 minutes before the start of a show, or 2:30pm-2:50pm for a 3pm show.

 What You Miss Using FastPass+: